-During the past three years, the following securities were sold by the Registrant without registration under the Securities Act of 1933, as amended, or the Securities Act.
+During the past three years, the following securities were sold by the Registrant without registration under the Securities Act.
 All certificates representing the securities described herein and currently outstanding have been appropriately legended.
 The securities described below were exempt from registration under the Securities Act in reliance upon Section 4(a)(2), Regulation D of the Securities Act.
 There were no underwriters employed in connection with any of the transactions set forth in this Item 15.
+All share references reflect a -for- reverse split of shares of our common stock.

-- On September 1, 2011, we issued to UTA a secured promissory note in the principal amount of \$3.0 million that matures on March 1, 2014.
-In addition, also on September 1, 2011, in connection with the issuance of such note, we issued to UTA warrants to purchase up to 952,227 shares of our common stock. - On September 7, 2012, we issued to UTA a secured promissory note in the principal amount of \$3.0 million that matures on April 1, 2014.
+- · On September 1, 2011, we issued to UTA a secured promissory note in the principal amount of \$3.0 million that matures on March 1, 2014.
+In addition, also on September 1, 2011, in connection with the issuance of such note, we issued to UTA warrants to purchase up to 952,227 shares of our common stock. - · On September 7, 2012, we issued to UTA a secured promissory note in the principal amount of \$3.0 million that matures on April 1, 2014.
 In addition, also on September 7, 2012, in connection with the issuance of such note, we issued to UTA warrants to purchase up to 600,000 shares of our common stock.